OSPAMOX 500mg/5ml gran 100ml

 Very rare (may affect up to 1 in 10,000 people)

-- candidiasis (fungal infection of the vagina, mouth or skin folds).
+- candidiasis (a fungal infection of the vagina, mouth or skin folds).
 Your doctor or pharmacist may prescribe treatment for candidiasis

 - kidney problems